-The use of the trademarks i.e. RW and PEFC logos and labels, chain of custody claims on-product and PEFC initials, shall be in compliance with the Responsible Wood Logo Use Rules and PEFC ST 2001, PEFC Trademarks Rules - Requirements.
+Where permitted, the use of the trademarks i.e. RW and PEFC logos and labels, chain of custody claims on-product and PEFC initials, shall be in compliance with the Responsible Wood Logo Use Rules and PEFC ST 2001, PEFC Trademarks Rules - Requirements.